jeanslack/Videomass/Pages/Startup/Setup.md

 You can save these log files in a specific location on your drive, they will be copied from the Videomass2 configuration directory to a location of your choice.

 -------------------
-### Executables
+### Executables (tab)

 In this table you can specify different paths of your choice of ffmpeg, ffprobe and ffplay executables.

 [Back](../../videomass2_use.md)